MAF’s new president steps into the next chapter of God’s story.

 Andrew after landing at Smith Prairie (2U0), east of Boise, during MAF’s flight standardization.

 As a missionary based in Haiti since 2011, Andrew Sutton knew about MAF.
-He’d bumped into David Carwell, MAF Haiti program manager, on one of his first visits to the country while […]
+He’d bumped into David Carwell, MAF Haiti program manager, on one of his first visits to the country […]

 How one flight helps change lives thousands of miles away